South Dakota Right to Life Committee

 Dr. Fred Deutsch is a chiropractor and state legislator from Watertown.
 The son of a Holocaust survivor whose grandparents were murdered in Auschwitz, Dr. Deutsch was raised to profoundly appreciate the value of life.
 He is a staunch advocate for those that cannot speak for themselves including the unborn, the aged, the ill, and disabled.

-Kassidy and her husband, Kyle, live in Pierre, SD.
+Kassidy and her husband, Kyle, live in Watertown, SD, with their daughter.
 She owns and runs a Real Estate Appraisal business.
 Kassidy is pro-life because she believes that every person, no matter how old or young, born or unborn, was created in the image of God and matters just as much as the next person.
 She wants to ensure that all youth around the nation understand how important our work is to advocate for the unborn.

 Victor Rapkoch is Deputy State’s Attorney and has a civil practice in Britton, SD.
 He and his wife, Mary, have 4 children with a 5th on the way.
 Victor is Pro- Life because human life is God’s creation from conception all the way until natural death.
 Life is worth protecting at all stages, and Victor wants to help spread that message.